Qikiqtaaluk Region

 The region consists of Baffin Island, the Belcher Islands, Akimiski Island, Mansel Island, Prince Charles Island, Bylot Island, Devon Island, Baillie-Hamilton Island, Cornwallis Island, Bathurst Island, Amund Ringnes Island, Ellef Ringnes Island, Axel Heiberg Island, Ellesmere Island, the Melville Peninsula, the eastern part of Melville Island, and the northern parts of both Prince of Wales Island and Somerset Island, plus smaller islands in between.
-The regional centre, and territorial capital, is Iqaluit (population 7,740).
+The regional centre, and territorial capital, is Iqaluit (population 7,429).
 The Qikiqtaaluk Region spans the northernmost, easternmost, and southernmost areas of Nunavut.

 Before 1999, the Qikiqtaaluk Region existed under slightly different boundaries in the Northwest Territories as the Baffin Region, in the northern part of the District of Keewatin.

 The western half of the nearby Hans Island is part of the Qikiqtaaluk, while the eastern half is part of Greenland and is in the municipality of Avannaata.

 Communities

-All of Qikiqtaaluk's thirteen communities are located on tidal water and just under half of its residents live in Nunavut's capital and only city, Iqaluit (7,740.).
-The majority of the rest live in twelve hamlets—Arctic Bay (868), Kinngait (1,441), Clyde River (1,053), Grise Fiord (129), Sanirajak (848), Igloolik (1,682), Kimmirut (389), Pangnirtung (1,481), Pond Inlet (1,617), Qikiqtarjuaq (598), Resolute (198) and Sanikiluaq (882).
-Alert (CFS Alert) and Eureka are part of the Baffin, Unorganized (62) areas in the Qikiqtaaluk.
+All of Qikiqtaaluk's thirteen communities are located on tidal water and just under half of its residents live in Nunavut's capital and only city, Iqaluit (7,429.).
+The majority of the rest live in twelve hamlets—Arctic Bay (994), Kinngait (1,396), Clyde River (1,181), Grise Fiord (144), Sanirajak (891), Igloolik (2,049), Kimmirut (426), Pangnirtung (1,504), Pond Inlet (1,555), Qikiqtarjuaq (593), Resolute (183) and Sanikiluaq (1,010).
+Alert (CFS Alert) and Eureka are part of Qikiqtaaluk, Unorganized (permanent population 0) areas in the Qikiqtaaluk.

-Formerly there was a mining town at Nanisivik.
+Formerly, there was a mining town at Nanisivik.
 However, it and the Nanisivik Mine closed in 2002, with Nanisivik Airport closing in 2010 and all flights transferred to Arctic Bay Airport.

 Like the majority of Canada's Inuit communities, the region's traditional foods include seal, Arctic char, walrus, polar bear, and caribou.

 Inhabitants of the Qikiqtaaluk Region are called Qikiqtaalungmiut.